 Minimum Technical Skills: Students should know how to navigate the course and use the course tools (email, discussion, gradebook, etc.).
+Learning Management System (LMS)

-MyCourses tutorials are available to students new to this LMS and are located at the beginning of the course.
-Most features on MyCourses are accessible on mobile devices, although it is recommended that you use a computer for quizzes, tests, and essay assignments.
+tutorials are available to students new to this LMS and are located at the beginning of the course.
+Most features in the LMS are accessible on mobile devices, although it is recommended that you use a computer for quizzes, tests, and essay assignments.

-Students also MUST become proficient with the Pearson lab and the tools contained within the program to be successful in this course.
+Students also MUST become proficient with the Pearson finance lab and the tools contained within the program to be successful in this course.

-Excel will also be utilized in the course.
-Students should be proficient with using functions, creating formulas and using cell references.
+Excel will be utilized extensively in the course, including the use of functions and cell references.